Transportation

 The scope of work includes a new 950 km double-track/mixed-traffic rail line between Jeddah and Riyadh.
 The existing 450 km network between Riyadh and Dammam will be upgraded, and the rail lines between Dammam and Jubail will be upgraded or extended.
 A bypass will also be built around Riyadh, connecting to port cities.
 There will also be rail extensions to the industrial city of Yanbu and to King Abdullah Port.

-Working with Sener/Typsa is Hill International as a member of the project management consortium, along with Italy’s Italferr which contributed detail design when the project was under consideration in 2013-17.
+Working with Sener/Typsa is Hill International as a member of the project management consortium, along with Italy’s Italferr, which contributed detail design when the project was under consideration in 2013-17.

 The recent contractual development has reactivated engineering and localized structural contracts under the consortium's supervision.
-Some of the key early construction packages to be offered include viaducts, signaling, utilities and civil works along the 35 km Riyadh rail link.
+Some key early construction packages to be offered include viaducts, signaling, utilities and civil works along the 35 km Riyadh rail link.

 Work in the vicinity of the capital includes a 22.7 km single-track rail, a 265-m bridge over Highway HW615, and a 118-m bridge over the Saudi Aramco pipelines.

-The Landbridge is owned by the government of Saudi Arabia through SAR, the primary owner and operator, which is state-owned and fully controlled by the Public Investment Fund, the ultimate owner.
-The PIF’s role in the project is funding, strategic oversight, and integration into the other Vision 2030 initiatives.
-None of the contracted partners has an ownership stake in the project.
+The Landbridge is owned by the government of Saudi Arabia through Saudi Arabian Railway, the primary owner and operator, which is state-owned and fully controlled by the Public Investment Fund, the ultimate owner.
+The fund's role in the project is investment, strategic oversight and integration into other Vision 2030 initiatives.